Minuscule 513: History

 The manuscript was written by Chariton, a monk.
 In 1727 the manuscript came from Constantinople to England and was presented to archbishop of Canterbury, William Wake, together with minuscules 73, 74, 506-520.
-Wake presented it to the Christ Church College in Oxford.
+Wake presented it to Christ Church in Oxford.

 The manuscript was added to the list of New Testament minuscule manuscripts by F. H. A. Scrivener (499) and C. R. Gregory (513).
 Gregory saw it in 1883.

-It is currently housed at the Christ Church (Wake 29) in Oxford.
+It is currently housed at Christ Church (Wake 29) in Oxford.